rvalles/dbus_ti_link_uart_verilog/README.md

 * tilp/libticables2 likes to send files in large packets.
   * Some devboards have buffer size to calculator below 4KB.
 These will fill faster than can be sent.
   * Flow control takes care of it, and thus it is not an issue.
-  * If flow control is not possible, workaround is to set a slower uart speed in Makefile and in libticables2.
+  * If uart flow control is not possible, workaround is to set a slower uart speed in Makefile and in libticables2.
     * 57600bps is slow enough for m68k calculator models.
-* No timeouts or error detection in the dbus interface.
-  * If stuck midbyte, warmboot or powercycle the FPGA.

 TODO
-* Byte timeout in dbus interface.
 * Write some basic link software as an alternative to TILP.

 Thanks